Page 5 of 16

 You may begin a search several ways in GALILEO:

 Think about what kind of source you need.
 A general rule of thumb – if you need a scholarly article, try to pick a specialized database.
-If you need a popular magazine article, pick a general index — that's where you'll find them.
-However, more and more, some general indexes, such as Academic Search Premier and Research Library, are including articles from scholarly journals.
+If you need a popular magazine article, pick a general index, described as covering all topics — that's where you'll find them.
+However, more and more, some general indexes, such as Academic Search Complete and Research Library (at ProQuest), include articles from scholarly journals.

 Here are some general guidelines to help you decide.